PedroMagar/MISA-I/README.md

-AND  base_comp, operator        # Filter operator to see if least significant bit is 0 or 1 DEC  base_comp			# If 1, it will became zero to make branch easy BEQz base_comp                  # Verify se operator least significant bit is 1 ADD  result, operand            # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHR  operator, base_1           # Shifts the multiplier to the right jp   loop                       # Repeat the loop
+AND  base_comp, operator        # Filter operator to see if least significant bit is 0 or 1 DEC  base_comp			# If 1, it will became zero to make branch easy BEQz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand            # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHR  operator, base_1           # Shifts the multiplier to the right jp   loop                       # Repeat the loop
 done:
-# Result is in xr6
+# Result is in r7
 ```

 For reference, a RISC-V 32IC would look like: